For daily wit & wisdom, sign up for the Almanac newsletter.

 If you live on the West Coast, some folks, especially farmers, are pleased that these giant atmospheric rivers bring rain to a parched state.
 So much of the food for Americans (and the world) is grown in California.

 Of course, no one embraces landslides, power outages, accidents, and mudslides.
 The really bad atmospheric-river-driven storms will cause extensive flooding as the water runs out of places to go.

 When Did the Term “Atmospheric River” Start?

-The good news is that scientists are increasingly able to warn people where and when the worst atmospheric river floods or snows will hit.
+The good news is that scientists can increasingly warn people where and when the worst atmospheric river floods or snows will hit.
 They have also learned that these AR events can happen throughout the world.
 The floods that have hit England are often river storms.
 Some of the worst Nor’easters, like 2010’s Snowmageddon, were caused by an atmospheric river flooding the chilly East Coast.

 So look up in the skies!
 It’s a bird, a plane—no—an atmospheric river coming at you.
-You may not enjoy it, but the flowers this spring will be grateful.
+You may not enjoy the soggy mess, but the flowers this spring will be grateful.